freebasic/fbc/FreeBASIC/readme.txt

     - Dynamic and static arrays are supported, up to 2 GB in size.

-    - Unlimited number of array dimensions.
+    - Up to eight dimensions, including arrays with unknown dimensions.

-    - Any lower and upper boundaries.
+    - Any lower and upper boundaries, including negative values.

     - REDIM PRESERVE statement is supported to resize any dynamic array and keep its contents intact.